The Night House (novel): Part I

 Fourteen-year-old Richard moves to a small town, Ballantyne, to live with his aunt and uncle after his parents die in a fire.
 Richard, an outsider at school, befriends another unpopular boy, Tom.
-They make a prank call in a phone booth to an Imu Johansson.
+They make a prank call in a phone booth to an Imu Jonassen.
 The prank goes wrong when Tom is swallowed by the telephone.
 Agent Dale investigates Tom's disappearance, with Richard as a suspect.
-Richard and another boy from school, Jack (Fatso), go to Johansson's house, a large, abandoned mansion (the "Night House").
+Richard and another boy from school, Jack (Fatso), go to Jonassen's house, a large, abandoned mansion (the "Night House").
 Jack turns into a cockroach, leading Agent Dale to suspect Richard of a second disappearance.
 Richard confides in Karen, a cool girl at the school, about the supernatural events.
 Agent Dale sends him to a correctional facility for failing to cooperate with the investigation.
 Karen visits Richard, driven to the facility by her boyfriend and classmate Oscar.
-Richard discovers that Johansson also spent time at the facility.
-He receives a late night phone call from Johansson, who tells Richard that he is garbage and that Karen will burn.
+Richard discovers that Jonassen also spent time at the facility.
+He receives a late night phone call from Jonassen, who tells Richard that he is garbage and that Karen will burn.
 After escaping from the facility, Richard travels back to Ballantyne, burns down the Night House, and rescues Karen.